Our Commitment To Privacy

 Your California Privacy Rights

-California law permits residents of California to opt out of our disclosure of personal information to third parties for their direct marketing purposes.
-You may opt out of the sharing of your personal information with third parties by submitting a request in writing or by emailing us.
+California law permits residents of California to opt out of our disclosure of Personally Identifiable Information to third parties for their direct marketing purposes.
+You may opt out of the sharing of your Personally Identifiable Information with third parties by submitting a request in writing at 43 Danbury Road Wilton, Connecticut 06897 or by emailing us at [email protected].

-California law also permits residents of California to request and to obtain from us once per year a list of third parties (if any) to whom we have disclosed personal information for their direct marketing purposes in the prior calendar year, as well as the type of personal information that was disclosed.
+California law also permits residents of California to request and to obtain from us once per year a list of third parties (if any) to whom we have disclosed Personally Identifiable Information for their direct marketing purposes in the prior calendar year, as well as the type of Personally Identifiable Information that was disclosed.
 There is no charge for this.

 If you are a California resident and wish to submit such a request, please contact us using the information in the “How to Contact Us” section.
 Be sure to include the phrase “Your California Privacy Rights” in the email subject line or on the mailing envelope, as well as your name, street address, city, state, and zip code.